isabella232/help-7/gitbook/cmp/flexsave/gcp.md

 Absolutely.
 Flexsave works exclusively with your on-demand compute usage and excludes anything already covered by an existing discount.

+Any resources that do not qualify for committed use discounts automatically qualify for sustained use discounts.
+You can't combine committed use discounts and sustained use discounts for the same resources.

 #### Can I use Flexsave with _Google Kubernetes Engine_ (GKE)?

 Flexsave can provide CUD discounts for GKE nodes that use the [Google Compute Engine (GCE) pricing model][gke-pricing].
 However, we cannot provide [CUD discounts for GKE Autopilot Mode][gke-autopilot].